Rover Nexus Documentation

 - Operators who monitor fleets, plan coverage, and dispatch and supervise jobs across different robots with one pane of glass.

-- Developers and integrators who connect robots over Zenoh (primary), ROS 2 (via a bridge), and a REST API (coming soon).
+- Developers and integrators who connect robots over Zenoh (primary), Unix Domain Socket, and ROS 2 (via a bridge).

 - OEMs who want out-of-the-box fleet orchestration that works with robots that integrate with Rover Nexus.